 The key to a successful innovation strategy is planning.
 If school districts are permitted to provide remote opportunities in emergency situations, virtual opportunities will be available for fast deployment.

 The adoption of new standards will allow educators to personalize the learning experience.
 As more coursework is moved to the cloud, more demands will be met.

 School districts are also changing the way they create assessments.
-As they continue to adapt their curriculum, they will need to find new ways of helping students access resources and quality instructions for longer periods of time outside the classroom.
+As they continue to adapt their curriculum, they will need to find new ways of helping students access resources and quality instruction for longer periods of time outside the classroom.